 Dental Disease & The Need To Schedule Regular Cleanings

 Periodontal disease is a very serious problem in both cats and dogs.
 Tartar buildup is a result of bacterial infection in the mouth.
 This causes irritation of the gums around the base of the teeth (gingivitis), resulting in exposure of the roots.
-Ultimately, this leads to infection and tooth loss.
+Ultimately, this leads to infection, pain and tooth loss.
 Once this bacteria becomes attached to the teeth BELOW THE GUM line, it becomes a “seed” of infection that spreads all over the body.
 Many respiratory, kidney, liver, and heart infections are a result of bacteria spreading from the mouth.
 It is important to note that the “real” problem is what you don’t see (what is below the gum line) rather than what you do see (above the gum line).
 What you don’t see can certainly be slowly killing your pet.
 Dental exams, routine use of dental hygiene products, and dental scaling/polishing are important for a healthy mouth.

 Isn't it correct that pet’s that eat dry pet food don't have tartar buildup?